j23414/pdm1957/README.md

 # References

-The following refernces were pulled from the NCBI Genbank Files for the 148 WGS strains and listed chronologically by decade.
+The following references were pulled from the NCBI Genbank Files for the 148 WGS strains and listed chronologically by decade.

 **1970s**